Genii (January 1949)

 Richard L. "Dick" Berry (b.
-1930) is a professional magician as "Marko the Magician", collector and builder of illusions who has performed in eight decades.
+1930) is a magician, collector, author and builder of illusions who performed as "Marko the Magician" in eight decades.

 As with many amateur magicians in the early part of the 20th Century, Dick Berry caught the bug when he was given a Mysto Magic Set as a Christmas gift in 1937.
 As a youngster growing up during The Great Depression times were tough and young Dick Berry entertained himself by mastering the pocket tricks in the set and reading everything he could about the craft.
 In doing so he started a magic library which he continued to build over 70 years.

-In 1990s he was living in Orlando, Florida.
+In 2016 he was living in Sanford, Florida.

 - ↑ Cover: Marko The Magician (Richard Berry), Challenge Blindfold Drive Genii 1949 January